-In the event that a student arrives late for an examination that is in progress (past the time when the other students have begun testing) the student will be given the opportunity to select from ONE of the following two options:
+In the event that a student arrives late for an examination that is in progress (past the time when the other students have begun testing) or, accesses an online exam past the start time, the student will be given the opportunity to select from ONE of the following two options:

 1. If a student has not already utilized a make-up exam during that specific course, the student can select the option of a make-up exam (see individual course syllabi for policies regarding make-up exams).
+Please note only ONE make up exam is permitted per course.